christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
-(Pisistratos is a Latinized spelling of the Greek Peisistratos) It could be said that all the ruling elite of the Julio-Claudian dynasty were Piso's, including Nero who was nearly deposed by a Piso.
+(Pisistratos is a Latinized spelling of the Greek Peisistratos) It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).

 #### 2 Julius Caesar aka Asander of Bosphorus \

 There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took on the role of Asander, King of Bosphorus [^3] ("Asa" means "lord" in Thracian, and "andros" means "man"), and his wife Cleopatra used the regional alias of
 Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.
+The city of Byzantium

+,
-The city of Byzantine, later called Constantinople and now Istanbul was/is located in the area called Bosphorus.
+later called Constantinople and now Istanbul was/is located in the area called Bosphorus.

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}

 Fig. 1.1.
 Julius Caesar.
-One side of the coin shows a cresent and the other side shows a Nike which was the Greek goddess of victory and a close companion to Zeus.
+One side of the coin shows a crescent and the other side shows a Nike which was the Greek goddess of victory and a close companion to Zeus.

 ![Fig.1.2](/images/asandernike.jpg){:width="400px"}